industrial-edge/pingpong-python/README.md

 This application version 1.1.x was created and tested using these components

-- Industrial Edge App Publisher V1.1.4
+- Industrial Edge App Publisher V1.10.5
 - Docker Engine 20.10.2
 - Docker Compose V2.4
-- Industrial Edge Device V1.1.0-39
+- Industrial Edge Device V1.10.0-9
-- IE Databus Configurator V1.1.44
+- Databus Configurator V2.0.0-5
-- IE Databus V1.1.23
+- Databus V2.0.0-4
-- IE Flow Creator V1.0.4
+- Flow Creator V1.12.0-1
-- IE Management System V1.1.0-48
+- IE Management System V1.5.2-4

 ### Further requirements

 - IE Device is onboarded to a IE Management
-- IE Databus Configurator is deployed to the IE Management
+- Databus Configurator is deployed to the IE Management
-- IE Databus is deployed to the IE Device
+- Databus is deployed to the IE Device
-- IE Flow Creator is deployed to the IE Device
+- Flow Creator is deployed to the IE Device

 ## Installation